-3. Historic Properties: No activity is authorized under the RGP if the activity may affect historic properties listed, or eligible for listing, in the National Register of Historic Places, until the requirements of Section 106 of the National Historic Preservation Act (NHPA), as amended, have been satisfied.
+- 3. Historic Properties: No activity is authorized under the RGP if the activity may affect historic properties listed, or eligible for listing, in the National Register of Historic Places, until the requirements of Section 106 of the National Historic Preservation Act (NHPA), as amended, have been satisfied.
 Applicants must notify the Corps if the activity may have the potential to cause effects to any historic properties listed, determined to be eligible for listing on, or potentially eligible for listing on the National Register of Historic Places, including previously unidentified historic properties.
-The Corps will consult with the State Historic Preservation Officer (SHPO), as appropriate, following the policy and procedural standards of 33 CFR Part 325 Appendix C.

-4. Unanticipated Cultural Resources Discoveries: If any previously unknown historic, cultural or archeological remains or artifacts are discovered while accomplishing an activity authorized by this RGP, this permit, the applicant must immediately notify the Corps, and to the maximum extent practicable, avoid construction activities that may affect the remains and artifacts until the required coordination has been completed.
-The Corps will initiate the Federal, Tribal, and state coordination required to determine if the items or remains warrant a recovery effort or if the site is eligible for listing in the National Register of Historic Places.

-5. Fills within 100-Year Floodplains: The activity must comply with applicable FEMAapproved state or local floodplain management requirements.

-6. Bed and Bank Stabilization: Bank stabilization activities are limited to: a) using the minimum amount of material needed for erosion protection; b) no more than 500 feet in length along the bank, unless this criterion is waived in writing by the Corps; and c) no more than an average of 1 cubic yard of material per running foot placed along the bank below the plane of the ordinary high water mark or high tide line, unless this criterion is waived in writing by the Corps.

-7. Best Management Practices: Best Management Practices (BMPs) must be employed during construction and in project design to protect water quality and minimize impacts of stormwater runoff on aquatic resources.
-BMPs should be appropriately located in or adjacent to waters of the U.S. (e.g., silt curtains).
+The Corps will consult with the State Historic Preservation Officer (SHPO), as appropriate, following the policy and procedural standards of 33 CFR Part 325 Appendix C. - 4.
+Unanticipated Cultural Resource Discoveries: If you discover any previously unknown historic or archeological remains while accomplishing the activity authorized by this permit, you must immediately notify this office of what you have found.
+We will initiate the federal and state coordination required to determine if the remains warrant a recovery effort or if the site is eligible for listing in the National Register of Historic Places. - 5.
+Fills within 100-Year Floodplains: The activity must comply with applicable FEMA-approved state or local floodplain management requirements. - 6.
+Bed and Bank Stabilization: Bank stabilization activities are limited to a) using the minimum amount of material needed for erosion protection; b) no more than 500 feet in length along the bank, unless this criterion is waived in writing by the Corps; and c) no more than an average of 1 cubic yard of material per running foot placed along the bank below the plane of the ordinary high water mark or high tide line, unless this criterion is waived in writing by the Corps. - 7.
+Best Management Practices: Best Management Practices (BMPs) must be employed during construction and in project design to protect water quality and minimize impacts of stormwater runoff on aquatic resources.
+BMPs should be appropriately located in or adjacent to WOUS (e.g., silt curtains).
 The applicant shall employ the following BMPs, as appropriate and feasible, in designing and constructing the project.
-The applicant shall describe which BMPs are practicable as part of the notification procedure as per general condition #18, subpart (b):

-a.
-Preservation of natural resource features on the project site (e.g., floodplains, wetlands, streams, and other drainageways, grasslands, woodlands, and native soils);

-b.
-Preservation of natural water infiltration and storage characteristics of the site;

-c.
-Minimization of new impervious surfaces in project design (impervious surfaces may be minimized through practices such as reducing road widths and clustering developments designed around open space);

-- d.
-Structural measures that provide water quality and quantity control;
+The applicant shall describe which BMPs are practicable as part of the Preconstruction Notification Procedures described below: - a.
+Preservation of natural resource features on the project site (e.g., floodplains, wetlands, streams, and other drainageways, grasslands, woodlands, and native soils); - b.
+Preservation of natural water infiltration and storage characteristics of the site; - c.
+Minimization of new impervious surfaces in project design (impervious surfaces may be minimized through practices such as reducing road widths and clustering developments designed around open space); - d.
+Structural measures that provide water quality and quantity control; - e.

-- e.
 Construction BMPs;

-- f.
+f.
 Low impact development (LID) BMPs.

-Examples of structural BMPs include: vegetated natural buffers, grassed swales, infiltration trenches, level spreaders and channel grade controls.
-Examples of construction BMPs include: matting and filter fencing, or other barrier methods to intercept/capture sediment.
+Examples of structural BMPs include vegetated natural buffers, grassed swales, infiltration trenches, level spreaders, and channel grade controls.
+Examples of construction BMPs include matting and filter fencing, or other barrier methods to intercept/capture sediment.